swordapp/swordv3/src/sections/DOCUMENTS.md

 ## Status Document

 The status document is provided in response to a deposit operation on a Service-URL, and can be retrieved at any subsequent point by a
-GET on the Object-URL.
+GET on the Object-URL, and is returned each time the client takes action on the Object-URL.
 It tells the client detailed information about the content and current state of the item.

 The full JSON Schema {% ref JSON-SCHEMA %} can be downloaded [here]({% url status.schema.json %}).